davidgomezcol/python-drawing-tool/README.md

 ### Prerequisites

-To run this project you need to install Python3.5 or higher.
+To run this project you need to install Python v3.5 or higher.
 You don't need extra packages.
 However, to run the tests you should install flake8.

 Manually: